Vito28/Vito28/README.md

 # 💫 About Me:
-Hi, I’m **Delvin**, a passionate full-stack and mobile developer behind [VitoTechLab](https://github.com/VitoTechLab) — a personal initiative to build impactful real-world apps through open-source and innovation.
+Hi, I’m **Delvin**, a passionate full-stack and mobile developer.
+I’m building VitoTechLab as a personal initiative to create impactful real-world apps through open-source projects and continuous innovation.

 - 🚀 Currently building a personal finance web app with React + Node.js + MongoDB
 - 🤝 Open to collaborating on cross-platform mobile apps that benefit communities